nathanvid/infinitemage-website/content/chapters/chapter_0189.md

 Kanya's face turned pale.
 How could he say such things, even if he was a merchant?

-Even the despicable Klove frowned this time.
+Even the despicable Clove frowned this time.

 The merchant's expression didn't change even when stared at with murderous intent.
 He had never intended to sell anything to divine subjects from the beginning.